SuspenseFallback/SuspenseFallback/README.md

 - Flashcard App

 An app I made to use to study flashcards.
+It uses a spaced repetition algorithm to sort the cards in a way that promotes the most memory.

 - Chess App
 - Math Revision App